AspiringQuant8/Large-cap-price-momentum-model-with-52-week-high-screen/README.md

 The model identifies stocks that reached a new 52-week high and buys at the closing price (submitting an order to fill in closing auction).
 Stock that meet the criteria are held for 15 trading days.
 The model does not hold two positions of the same ticker at one time.

+**Source of data**

+The project leverages Yahoo Finance for historical stock data.

 **Assumptions**